-The work to be done under the Contract, in accordance with the Contract Documents, consists of performing, installing, furnishing and supplying all materials, equipment, labor and incidentals necessary or convenient for the construction of Project SU-042823, titled Campus Security Upgrades to Exterior and Interior Doors and carry out all of the duties and obligations imposed upon the Contractor by the Contract Documents.
+The work to be done under the Contract, in accordance with the Contract Documents, consists of performing, installing, furnishing and supplying all materials, equipment, labor and incidentals necessary or convenient for the construction of Project SU-081523, titled Campus Security Upgrades to Exterior & Interior Doors Project and carry out all of the duties and obligations imposed upon the Contractor by the Contract Documents.

-The main features of the work shall include, but not be limited to the following:
+The key features of the work shall include, but not be limited to the following:

-Supportive work for the implementation of new access control and shelter-in-place devices on a number of interior and exterior campus building doors as outlined in the bidding documents.
+All work for the implementation of new access control and shelter-in-place devices on a number of interior and exterior campus building doors as outlined in the bidding documents.

-- Making required modifications to existing doors, frames, and door hardware as indicated - Furnishing and installation of new doors and frames as indicated - Furnishing and installation of new walls and other indicated building elements as indicated - Furnishing and installation of door hardware as indicated (division 87100 specifications) - Furnishing and installing of new junction boxes above doors as indicated - Furnishing and install new conduits, pathways, and any other infrastructure items between the doors and new junction boxes above the doors (including pull-strings) - Furnishing and installation of all required conductors from electrified power transfer device to electrified door hardware - Furnish and install all new electrical devices and power as indicated in the documents - Restore adjacent surfaces impacted by demolition and construction work back to original condition (unless otherwise noted) as outlined on drawings and technical specifications
+- Making required modifications to existing doors, frames, and door hardware as indicated - Furnishing and installation of new doors and frames as indicated - Furnishing and installation of new walls and other indicated building elements as indicated - Furnishing and installation of door hardware as indicated (division 87100 specifications) - Furnishing and installing of new junction boxes above doors as indicated - Furnishing and install new conduits and other infrastructure items between the doors and new junction boxes above the doors (including pull-strings) - Furnishing and installing all new electrical devices and power as indicated in the documents. - Restore adjacent surfaces impacted by demolition and construction work back to original condition (unless otherwise noted) as outlined on drawings and technical specifications. - Furnishing and installing all security devices, cabling and equipment as outlined in drawings and technical specifications. - Furnishing and installing all telecommunication devices, cabling and equipment as outlined in drawings and technical specifications.